Flintlock: The Siege of Dawn

 - 8 % negative mentions

 The graphics of the game receive mixed reviews, with some players praising the stunning visuals and art style, while others criticize technical issues such as optimization problems and graphical pop-ins.
 Many agree that while the graphics can be beautiful and immersive, they do not consistently reach the potential of modern engines, leading to a somewhat uneven experience.
-Overall, the visuals are often described as good to great, but they are marred by performance issues and a lack of polish in certain areas.
+Overall, the visuals are generally regarded as good, but not without their flaws, impacting the overall enjoyment of the game.

 “The graphics, animations are good, maybe even great but do not quite reach the limits of the new Unreal Engine, but it is solid work.”